codeordie-prog/fortwo/README.md

 # Functionality

 GitHub Repository Query
-To query a GitHub repository, enter the repository URL in the sidebar.
+To query a python GitHub repository, enter the repository URL in the sidebar.
 The code will clone the repository, load the relevant files, and prepare them for querying.

 Web Query
 To query web information, enter the URL and a name for the web document.
 The assistant will process the webpage and make it available for querying.